 The idea is simple, boat owners can list their watercraft on a website with a price per hour or day, and renters can search options and complete a transaction to borrow a boat just like they would with lodging (AirBnb) or car rental (Turo).
 Many of these networks include both chartered and bare boat options.
 The chartered boats include a captain and are basically a private tour.

 Over the past few years this business space has shifted.
 About half the networks have shut down or pivoted to something very different.
 The ones that remain have a heavy emphasis on charters with captains and custom luxury experiences.
 As happens with this sort of network, a lot of the listings are not from individuals.
 Just like Airbnb sees lots of professional property manager listings, and peer to peer tour websites end up with professional tour listing, these boat rental networks have a few people or companies with lots of listings.
 Not exactly peer to peer, strictly speaking.
 But they end up being a convenient amalgamation of options for boat rentals.

 Some of these boat networks are providing insurance to both owners and renters while others put that burden on the users.
 Be sure to understand your insurance options and coverage.
 Boat owners in particular need to make sure they are adequately covered.
 For bareboat rentals, networks mostly leave it up to boat owners to determine skills and certifications required by renters.

-Renting kayaks, motor boats, sailboats, yachts and more, some of these sites also offer chartered boats with the owner (or delegate) serving as captain for the rental.
 Prices are not cheap, but for vacationers who might pay for a boat trip for a day from the local tourist pier, this is a good alternative resource.
-Especially for fishers or sailers who are serious about boating, these sites open up a lot of new options.
+Especially for fishers or sailers who are serious about boating, these networks open up a lot of options.

-To see a list of the boat rental websites and what regions of the world they cover select the Boat category in my P to P Company Spreadsheet.
+To see a list of the boat rental websites and what regions of the world they cover select the Boat category in my Peer to Peer Travel Networks Spreadsheet.